-3. Smart contracts (SC) are encoded for the Ethereum’s runtime for smart contracts and backward to read the data out of transactions with the help of application binary interface (ABI).
+3. Smart contracts (SC) are encoded for Ethereum’s runtime for smart contracts and backward to read the data out of transactions with the help of the application binary interface (ABI).

 3. The Android app signs the transaction with the user’s private key in the Ethereum wallet.
-This is the piece of client-side software which allows you to prove that you have enough cryptocurrency to buy an item.
+This is the piece of client-side software that allows you to prove that you have enough cryptocurrency to buy an item.

 4. The transaction appears in the Ethereum blockchain.

 5. The transaction gets confirmed by the network.

 All functionality of the Smart contract was covered by Truffle tests to make sure that the Smart contract is secure.

 The final product was based on the Smart contract that was deployed into the Ethereum blockchain, with the Web Admin Panel connected to the contract and placed at hosting.
 The Android app was distributed to the users.
 The client has received the following benefits: